-This document concerns the case of a call that originates at a user connected to a PISN employing QSIG, traverses an IP network employing SIP, and terminates at a user connected to another (or another part of the same) PISN.
+This document concerns the case of a call or call independent signalling that originates at a user connected to a PISN employing QSIG, traverses an IP network employing SIP, and terminates at a user connected to another (or another part of the same) PISN.
 This can be achieved by employing a gateway at each boundary between a PISN employing QSIG and an IP network employing SIP, as shown in Figure 1.